Dea314/dea314/README.md

-## Hi there 🙋!
+## Hi there 🖖!
 <br/>

 I'm Dea, and coding is my new passion.

-My whole life, I've been somehow connected with technologies and creativity.
-Since I believe you never should stop learning, I learned new skills on Udemy and Codeacademy platforms and found WBS Coding School to learn even more.
+I've always loved playing with tech and being creative.
+I never stop learning, and I'm a JavaScript enthusiast.
+I thrive on crafting impactful and scalable web applications, trying to stay at the forefront of the latest trends and technologies.
+Each day, I'm dedicated to enhancing my skills and evolving into a better version of myself.